JohnStrunk/wahoo-results/docs/faq.md

 1. Ensure {{ WR }} is configured to [watch the correct log directory](quickstart.md#set-the-results-directory).

-## I get results, but none of the swimmer's names are displayed.
+## I get results, but none of the swimmer's names are displayed

 The scoreboard is not able to find a corresponding start list for the event/heat.